Chassis and body modifications

 - with the driver's seat in the rearmost position, it is possible to see, unobstructed for the full width of the vehicle, a line drawn on the roadway 11 metres ahead of the driver's eye position when looking over the bonnet

-- for the purpose of this requirement the driver's eye position shall lie at the bottom of the of the 95th percentile eye ellipse (reference Australian Design Rule (ADR) 15/01 clause 126.96.36.199)
+- for the purpose of this requirement the driver's eye position shall lie at the bottom of the 95th percentile eye ellipse (reference Australian Design Rule (ADR) 15/01 clause 188.8.131.52)

 - alternatively, the driver's eye position can be taken as a point 750 millimetres above and 270 millimetres forward of the junction of the seat cushion and seat squab with the seat in the lowest and rearmost position

-- all lights fitted meet the requirements of Road Traffic (Light Vehicle Standards) Rules 2013 and where applicable Australian Design Rule 6/00 the anchoring, hinge and latching mechanisms are durable and have sufficient strength to secure the hinged section.
+- all lights fitted to meet the requirements of Road Traffic (Light Vehicle Standards) Rules 2018 and where applicable Australian Design Rule 6/00 the anchoring, hinge and latching mechanisms are durable and have sufficient strength to secure the hinged section.

-The Department of Planning, Transport and Infrastructure may request a submission from a Chartered Professional Engineer if doubt exists concerning the strength of components.
+The Department for Infrastructure and Transport may request a submission from a Chartered Professional Engineer if doubt exists concerning the strength of components.

 In the case of passenger cars and derivatives manufactured on or after 1 January 1969, in addition to the above, an engineering report presented by a Chartered Professional Engineer demonstrating that the vehicle continues to comply with Australian Design Rule requirements, may be required.